 I wanted to include this in the list of different types of disability insurance because it's what will cover you in the event you are disabled on the job.
-Employers pay for workers compensation and it's something that is available to employees should they get hurt on the job.
+Employers pay for workers' compensation and it's available to employees should they get hurt on the job.

 How Does Disability Insurance Work?

 Disability insurance is like many other insurances.
 The key parts of the policy are:

 - Your monthly premium payments to the policy